sligocki/sligocki.github.io/_posts/2025-04-21-lucys-moonlight.md

 and when it halts there will be $$> 10 \uparrow\uparrow (r+3.5)$$ ones on the tape.
 The current champion writes $$< 10 \uparrow\uparrow 15.60466$$ ones, so if $$r \ge 13$$, Lucy's Moonlight will beat it.[^precise-resets]

-Therefore, in this probablistic model, knowing that it reaches checkpoint $$C(> 8 \times 10^{2901}, 8)$$, the chance that Lucy's Moonlight will write more ones than than Pavel's current champion is:
+Therefore, in this probabilistic model, knowing that it reaches checkpoint $$C(> 8 \times 10^{2901}, 8)$$, the chance that Lucy's Moonlight will write more ones than than Pavel's current champion is:

 $$ \left(\frac{4}{5}\right)^{13} \approx 5.50\% $$